robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 # Project AIM

 This project aims to create a medical corpus derived from medical case-studies.
 The raw data wil be stored on Research-Drive [https://www.surf.nl/en/research-drive-securely-and-easily-store-and-share-research-data] which is a EU GDPR complient service from SURF.nl.
-- The project is suported by the Program for AI & ethics of the Hogeschool Rotterdam and DCC SURF-pilot project [https://www.surf.nl/en/news/six-new-pilots-awarded-in-dcc-for-practice-based-research].
+  - The project is supported by the Program for AI & ethics of the Hogeschool Rotterdam and DCC SURF-pilot project [https://www.surf.nl/en/news/six-new-pilots-awarded-in-dcc-for-practice-based-research].